prantik-pdeb/BeSt-LeS/README.md

 ## Introduction

-Brain stroke has become a significant burden on global health, necessitating effective remedies and prevention strategies.
-Immediate identification of stroke and risk stratification is critical for clinicians.
-Automated segmentation models are essential to assist expert clinicians.
-In this work, we benchmark various end-to-end supervised U-Net style models using the ATLAS v2.0 dataset, focusing on both 2D and 3D brain images.
-We have achieved the highest Dice score of 0.583 on the 2D transformer-based model and 0.504 on the 3D residual U-Net.
-We also conducted the Wilcoxon test for 3D models to correlate predicted and actual stroke volumes.
-For reproducibility, the code and model weights are available here.
+Brain stroke poses a significant challenge to global health.
+Effective remedies and prevention strategies are crucial.
+The immediate identification of stroke and risk stratification is vital for clinicians.
+Automated segmentation models play a key role in assisting experts.
+This work benchmarks various end-to-end supervised U-Net style models using the ATLAS v2.0 dataset, focusing on 2D and 3D brain images.
+We achieved the highest Dice score of 0.583 with a 2D transformer-based model and 0.504 with a 3D residual U-Net.
+The Wilcoxon test was conducted for 3D models to correlate predicted and actual stroke volumes.
+For reproducibility, code and model weights are available here.

 ## Results